steveblomeley/variance/Diagrams.md

 SomeMethod(o);            //error on this line
 ```

-We can create a diagram to represent the rules around what the compiler will and will not accept as parameter types.
+We can create a diagram to represent these rules around what the compiler will and will not accept as parameter types.
 This is similar to the class diagram above, but has some key differences.
 Let's look at the diagram, then explain how to read it:

 ```mermaid